ruggeri/tech-notes/randos/usb.md

 In 2017, USB 3.2 wants to do 20 Gbps.
 However, it can no longer squeeze more bandwidth out of a single lane.

 The solution is with the USB-C connector.
-It actually has four differential pair pins that allow for **four lanes** (two in each direction).
-It only used two of these lanes in prior versions: I think which of two transmit pairs got used depended on insertion orientation.
+It actually has eight differential pair pins that allow for **four lanes** (two in each direction).
+When a USB-C cable is used for USB 3.1 Gen 1 or USB 3.1 Gen 2, only two of these lanes were used (one in each direction).
+I think which of the two transmit lanes (and which of the two receive lanes) gets used depends on the insertion orientation.

+When USB3.2 Gen 2x2 is used then all four lanes (two in each direction) are used.

 Thus, without increasing bandwidth per lane, you can increase overall transmission/receiving bandwidth by using two lanes each for